-Two periods were selected for calculation of climate normals: 1895 to 1919 for the historical period and 1990 - 2014 for the modern period.
+Three periods were selected for calculation of climate normals: 1895 to 1919 for the historical period, and two alternates for the ‘modern’ period: 1950 to 1980 and 1990 to 2014.
 There is an unavoidable temporal mismatch between the historical climate data and the PLS survey period, on the order of 50 to 70 years; few meteorological records exist in this region prior to 1895 CE, and no gridded dataset exists at high spatio-temporal resolution for this time period for all climate variables.
 The effects of temporal mismatch should be minor given that Northern Hemisphere temperature trends were generally small during the 19th century (Mann et al. 2009).
-To check whether an 1895 to 1919 CE climate normal is a reasonable surrogate for pre-settlement climates we compare the instrumental record against dendroclimatic reconstructions of the Palmer Drought Severity Index (Heim 2002) (Figure 1).
-Baker et al. (1985) show long term increases in mean annual temperature at Ft.
-Snelling and other spatially proximate records, while corrected estimates from Fort Leavenworth in Kansas (Burnette et al. 2010) show increasing temperatures in all seasons, with faster increases during winter (0.10oC decade-1) than during summer (0.07oC decade-1).
-This implies that historical estimates may be biased by +0.35oC for tmax, by +0.5oC for tmin and +0.15oC for tdiff.
-The Modern climate data uses a climate normal that encompases the period of observation (2000 to 2015) for the FIA data used in this study.
+To check whether an 1895 to 1919 CE climate normal is a reasonable surrogate for pre-settlement climates we compare the instrumental record against dendroclimatic reconstructions of the Palmer Drought Severity Index (Heim 2002) (Figure 1) and to early temperature observations from US military forts, which extend to the 1830s (Baker et al. 1985, Burnett et al. 2010, Tipton et al. accepted).

+The use of two climate normals for the modern period reflects two reasonable alternative arguments about what to use for describing and modeling tree-climate relationships.
+The 1990 to 2014 climate normal encompasses the period of observation (2000 to 2015) for the FIA data used in this study.
+The 1950 to 1980 normal is closer to the time of establishment of FIA trees, which have an average age of 50 to 60 years in this region (REF).
+Results in the main text are based on the 1990-2014 normals, with the 1950-1980 results shown in Supplementary Information.

 Shifts in Species Distributions in Climate Space